 |Day 3||2 poop; 7 pee; 0 miss|

-The next day she went to school, we decided to not use diapers at all (only use it during nap time) with the consent of the school director; and she peed in the potty the whole day.
-She did really great the entire week while she’s at school and continued to do great until now.
+The next day she went to school, we decided to not use diapers at all (only use it during nap time); and she peed in the potty the whole day.
+She did really great the entire week even when she was at school.

 Praise & Reward

-Whenever she peed or pooped in the potty, everyone in the house, including my parents, continually praised her.
+In addition to the rewards my daughter was getting, whenever she uses the potty, everyone in the house continually praised her.
 I literally danced like a crazy person when she pooped in the potty for the first time and I caught her smiling.
-These things, seem to be little things for us, but I think it meant a lot to her.
+These things, seem to be little things for us, but it did mean a lot to her – to them; and did encourage her to always use the potty which contributed to our successful potty training in 3 days.

-It’s been over 4 months since she’s potty trained and I’m glad to share that she’s still doing great.
-She has been wearing underwear since then; and only use diapers when taking a nap and when she sleeps at night, which I’ve yet to tackle.
-She has had a couple of accidents only because we didn’t go to the potty soon enough.
-She’d usually cry and tell me she’s a bad girl because she peed on her pants; but I continuously reassure her that she’s not a bad girl; and that it’s fine, accidents happen, and I still love her no matter what.
+My daughter has had a couple of accidents only because we didn’t go to the potty soon enough.
+She’d usually cry and tell me she’s a bad girl because she peed on her pants; but I continuously reassure her that she’s not a bad girl.
+I would always comfort her and tell her that it’s totally fine because accidents really happen, and I still love her no matter what.

 If you loved this post, don’t forget to pin it.